keshavkmr48/modelEval/README.md

-# LLM Model Evaluation for biases and capabilities to assess their readiness for usages in agricultural advisory services in Indian context
+# LLM Model Evaluation for biases and capabilities to assess their readiness for usages in agricultural advisory services.
 **What precisely does the evaluation measure?
-Answer: Claim that LLM is built for farmers advisory service to indian farmers.**
+Answer: Claim that LLM is built for farmer's advisory services.**
-**Do we have strong agreement that this is a good way to measure any particular concept?
+**Do we have a strong agreement that this is a good way to measure any particular concept?
 Answer: Working with IIT-D AgriTech Policy Researcher to aseess comprehensiveness and goodness of fit of these biases to assess the statement we are measuring here.**

-**To identify potential biases in agricultural advisory services in the Indian context, we need to consider various factors that can impact the effectiveness, fairness, and accessibility of these services.
+**To identify potential biases in agricultural advisory services, we need to consider various factors that can impact the effectiveness, fairness, and accessibility of these services.
 Here are several possible biases:**

 1. Linguistic Bias
     -  Language Barriers: Many advisory services are provided in dominant languages like Hindi or English, which may not be understood by all farmers, especially those in rural areas where local dialects are prevalent.